chrisputnam9/phpfolderindexsymlinks/README.md

         --ignore=path - ignore file by the given name within the source directory.
 Repeat this flag for multiple ignores.
         --verbose     - display timestamps and verbose output

+NOTE: This assumes you install as listed above, or otherwise alias the script to "fis"